-Summary: CMS proposes new Medicare Conditions of Participation for hospitals (including psychiatric and critical access hospitals) that will require the hospital EHR to send electronic event notifications to other providers when a patient has been admitted, discharged or transferred.
+Summary: CMS proposes new Medicare Conditions of Participation (CoPs) for hospitals that will require the hospital EHR to send electronic event notifications to post-acute care providers when a patient has been admitted, discharged, or transferred.
 What must hospitals do, and how much time is needed, to operationalize the new CoPs, considering a process will need to be developed that identifies providers who should and can receive these event notices?
 What will be required, and how much time is needed, to reconfigure EHRs to send the notifications and demonstrate compliance with the multiple facets of the CoP?
-CMS is seeking stakeholder input on the proposal, including a reasonable time frame for implementation.
-UPDATE: On April 19, 2019, CMS extended the comments deadline from May 3, 2019 until June 3, 2019.
+Will PAC providers be obligated to operationalize the receipt and use of these notifications under the IMPACT Act?
+CMS is seeking stakeholder input on its proposal, including a reasonable time frame for implementation.
+Comments are due June 3, 2019.*

+The proposed patient event notifications must electronically notify certain providers of a “patient’s admission, discharge, and/or transfer to another health care facility or to another community provider.”
 The CoPs would require hospitals to send “electronic patient event notifications” to a wide range of providers who have an “established care relationship with the patient relevant to his or her care.”
-The providers who might receive electronic notifications would include “licensed and qualified practitioners, other patient care team members, and post-acute care services providers and suppliers” (collectively “PAC Providers”).
-The notifications would be sent via a hospital EHR that has been certified by the Office of National Coordinator of Health Information Technology (ONC) to the PAC Providers directly, or indirectly through an intermediary that facilitates health information exchange between providers.
+Providers who might receive electronic notifications would include “licensed and qualified practitioners, other patient care team members, and post-acute care services providers and suppliers” (i.e., PAC providers).
+The notifications would be sent via a hospital EHR that has been certified by the Office of National Coordinator of Health Information Technology (ONC) to the PAC providers directly or indirectly through an intermediary that facilitates health information exchange between providers.

-Although the exact content of the event notification has not been established, CMS proposes it minimally include the patient name, treating practitioner name, sending institution name, and, if not prohibited by other applicable law, the patient’s diagnosis.
+Although the exact content of the event notification has not been established, CMS proposes that it minimally include the patient name, treating practitioner name, sending institution name, and, if not prohibited by other applicable law, the patient’s diagnosis.
 In addition, CMS says that hospitals would need to demonstrate that the notification was a) transmitted at the time of the ADT, b) for treatment, care coordination or quality improvement purposes, c) to a provider with an established care relationship with the patient relevant to his or her care, and d) for whom the hospital has a reasonable certainty of receipt of notifications.
 Although not stated by CMS, these requirements, in part, appear to be safeguards against inducing unlawful referrals.
 Hospital EHRs will need to be configured to not only send the notifications but also to confirm compliance with these specific requirements.

 Even if the hospitals have EHRs that are able to send the notifications, many PAC providers are not ready to receive them.
-PAC providers were not provided financial incentives under the HITECH Act, and there has been no other comparable mandate, to adopt CEHRT.
-As a result, many PAC providers are using EHRs that are not designed for interoperability with a hospital’s EHR and are, thus, not “interoperable.”
+PAC providers were not provided financial incentives to adopt CEHRT under the HITECH Act, and there has been no other comparable mandate.
+As a result, many PAC providers are using EHRs that are not designed to exchange health information with a hospital’s EHR and are, thus, not “interoperable.”

 CMS is soliciting public comment on this proposal: